shelbyd/rspec-bisect/README.md

+# DEPRECATED

+RSpec has a command that will perform the same features as this project.
+Prefer to use that instead.

+    $ rspec --seed 1234 --bisect

+See [their documentation](https://relishapp.com/rspec/rspec-core/docs/command-line/bisect) for more details.

 # Rspec::Bisect

 Detect order dependencies in rspec test suites and print a minimal list of tests required to reproduce it.